vg-json-data/sm-json-data/strats.md

 ## Cross-room strats

 Some strats involve leaving the room in a special way that allows a corresponding strat in the next room to be executed.
 Common examples include leaving the room with a shinespark or shinecharge, or running out of the room in order to complete a shinecharge in the next room.
-Strats that exit a room in such a way are identified by a strat property `exitCondition`, containing a property describing the type of exit condition, such as `leaveWithRunway`, `leaveCharged`, or `leaveWithSpark`.
-Likewise, strats that require entering the room in a special way are identified by a strat property `entranceCondition`, containing a property describing the type of entrance condition required, such as `comeInRunning`, `comeInCharged`, or `comeInWithSpark`.
+Strats that exit a room in such a way are identified by a strat property `exitCondition`, containing a property describing the type of exit condition, such as `leaveWithRunway`, `leaveShinecharged`, or `leaveWithSpark`.
+Likewise, strats that require entering the room in a special way are identified by a strat property `entranceCondition`, containing a property describing the type of entrance condition required, such as `comeInRunning`, `comeInShinecharged`, or `comeInWithSpark`.

 ## Exit conditions

 In all strats with an `exitCondition`, the `to` node of the strat must be a door node.
 If the door has a lock on it, it is required to be unlocked before a strat with an `exitCondition` can be executed: door lock bypass strats cannot be combined with strats having an `exitCondition`.
 An `exitCondition` object must contain exactly one property, which indicates the type of exit condition provided by the strat:

 - _leaveWithRunway_: This indicates that a runway of a certain length is connected to the door, with which Samus can gain speed and run or jump through the door, among other possible actions.
-- _leaveCharged_: This indicates that it is possible to charge a shinespark and leave the room with a certain amount of time remaining on the shinecharge timer (e.g., so that a shinespark can be activated in the next room).
+- _leaveShinecharged_: This indicates that it is possible to charge a shinespark and leave the room with a certain amount of time remaining on the shinecharge timer (e.g., so that a shinespark can be activated in the next room).
 - _leaveWithSpark_: This indicates that it is possible to shinespark through the door transition.

 Each of these properties is described in more detail below.